jsome635/jsome635.github.io/essays/javascript1.md

   <figcaption> </figcaption>
 </center>

 Over this week, I learned two new things about JavaScript.
-During our practice WOD, the teaching assistant (TA) showed us a new way to iterate through a for loop if the condition of the loop involves the length of the array.
+During our <a href="http://courses.ics.hawaii.edu/ics314s18/morea/javascript-1/danny-wod-js1-kl2.html">practice WOD</a>, the teaching assistant (TA) showed us a new way to iterate through a for loop if the condition of the loop involves the length of the array.
 I have always known for loops to be written as:
 <pre>
   for(count = 0; count < array.length; count++){
     ...